 Chronic Back Pain

-Chronic back pain is usually felt in the lower back, and it may be caused by an injury or a progressive condition such as arthritis or osteoporosis.
-There are a variety of other conditions that can cause chronic back pain, ranging from herniated discs and spinal fractures to spinal stenosis and scoliosis.
-Depending upon the type of chronic back pain you’re experiencing, we may recommend over-the-counter pain relievers or nonsteroidal anti-inflammatory drugs to help alleviate your pain.
+Chronic back pain is typically experienced in the lower back.
+It is often initiated by an injury or a progressive condition such as arthritis or osteoporosis.
+Various other conditions can cause chronic back pain, ranging from herniated discs, spinal fractures, spinal stenosis, and scoliosis.
+Depending upon the type of chronic back pain you’re experiencing, we may recommend over-the-counter pain relievers or nonsteroidal anti-inflammatory drugs to alleviate your pain.

 Chronic Neck Pain

 The usual culprits for chronic neck pain include cervical osteoarthritis, cervical degenerative disc disease, herniated discs, scoliosis, cervical fractures, and spinal stenosis.
 Depending upon the type of chronic neck pain you’re experiencing, we may recommend over-the-counter pain relievers or anti-inflammatory drugs to alleviate your pain.